 Over time, KVM technology has become a go-to within radio production - giving producers quick and easy access to all on-site digital audio workstations and other servers from within the studio.
-Technology such as KVM extenders allow computers to be re-located to an access-controlled and air conditioned sever room, which eliminates the unwanted noise generated by machines and allows systems to be accessed more efficiently for maintenance and upgrade, outside of the studio.
+Technology such as KVM extenders enable computers to be relocated to an access-controlled and air conditioned server room, eliminating unwanted noise generated by machines and systems can be accessed more efficiently for maintenance and upgrade, outside of the studio.

 With the breadth of Adder’s KVM portfolio, you can adopt a uniformed approach to system access across your facility.
 Give users familiarity and confidence with increased reliability, the flexibility to grow and adapt your system to suit your needs, and assured compatibility both now and in the future.